NotTooMuch

 What it costs

-Patients find the interface clinical and intimidating.
+• Patients find the interface clinical and intimidating.
 Providers find it oversimplified.
-Neither group feels the product was built for them — and both have lower tolerance for friction than you expect.

 What good looks like